isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-07-19-post-Chilli.md

 <section>
 	<h4>Growing:</h4>
-<p>Lettuce is a rapid grower and will produce more leaves if fed with high nitrogen fertilisers.
-Plants can be fertilised regularly the week after transplanting for a fuller crop. </p>
+<p>Chillies will produce more flowers and thus more fruit when fed with fertilisers high in Phosphorus and Potassium.
+Plants can be fertilised regularly a month after germination for a fuller crop. </p>
+<p>Shoot tips can be pruned off¬ when the plant is around 30cm tall to encourage branching, with more branches bearing more fruit. </p>
+<p>It is a good practice to prune regularly and remove dead leaves and stems to improve ventilation and allow light to reach more of the plant.
+Regular pruning also decreases the likelihood of pests quickly taking over the plant. </p>
 	<br>
 </section>